xdmushui/partner-center-sdk/develop/assign-licenses-to-a-user.md

 ---
 title: Assign licenses to a user
-description: How to assign licenses to a customer user. ms.date: 10/11/2019 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
+description: Learn how to assign licenses to a customer user via Partner Center APIs, such as the use of C\# or REST APIs. ms.date: 10/11/2019 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
 ---

-# Assign licenses to a user
+# Assign licenses to a user via Partner Center APIs

 **Applies to:**